 Scientific Poster Abstracts

-Every year, the Cell & Gene Meeting on the Mesa invites the submission of abstracts that report new research developments in the areas of cell biology, stem cell medicine, regenerative medicine or ethical and regulatory issues.
-The posters below were selected to be on display throughout the 2016 Scientific Symposium.
+Every year, the Cell & Gene Meeting on the Mesa invites the submission of abstracts that report new research developments in the areas of cell biology, gene therapy, stem cell medicine, regenerative medicine or ethical and regulatory issues.
+Abstracts are welcome from physicians, scientists, researchers and trainees in all sectors, including academia, industry, government and education.

 2016 Poster Abstracts

 1. Stromal Cell-Derived Extracellular Matrix Stimulates Mesenchymal Stem Cell Proliferation In Vitro and Bone Formation in Rat Femur Segmental Defects

 Presented by: Sy Griffey, StemBioSys

 Authors: Zamilpa, Rogelio, StemBioSys, Inc.; Pearson, Joseph, The University of Texas at San Antonio; Jennings, Sarah, The University of Texas at San Antonio; Montelongo, Sergio, The University of Texas at San Antonio; Navarro, Mary, StemBioSys, Inc.; Lemus, Karina, StemBioSys, Inc.; Navara, Chris, The University of Texas at San Antonio; Griffey, Sy, StemBioSys, Inc.; Guda, Teja, The University of Texas at San Antonio